Safeguarding adults during the COVID-19 crisis

 Safeguarding duties and responsibilities apply to adults who:

 - have care and support needs

 - are experiencing, or at risk of abuse or neglect and

 - are unable to protect themselves because of their care and support needs.

 Many people with care and support needs will be supported either in the family home or by residential and nursing care services.
 It could be argued that these people will be better shielded from abuse but national statistics show high incidence of abuse where the abuser is a family member or the paid care provider.
-Those living alone in the community, now isolated to an even greater degree, may be a particular target for scammers and fraudsters.
+Those living alone in the community, who continue to be isolated, may be a particular target for scammers and fraudsters.

 Previous research by SCIE and the National Fraud Intelligence Bureau found that those most at risk to financial scams and fraud were older people who had mental capacity and did not yet need any care and support.
 This group was typically more isolated and social contact of any kind was often welcomed without sufficient caution.

 People with mental health problems, OCD, drug and alcohol dependencies may be in a state of heightened anxiety.
 People who are street homeless may have lost income from begging and be facing reduced access to drugs and alcohol on which they depend.
 Commentators have warned of increased incidence of depression and suicide risk as a result of fear and loss of freedoms, loved ones, income and hope.
 At this time, those who are particularly vulnerable may accept help from those who seek to exploit them.

 Types of abuse